tmhsplb/heretoservedoc/docs/Database.md

 The table was built by adding one year's worth of checks at a time, which resulted in gateway timeouts at AppHarbor during update operations as the table grew larger.
 So the table was split up into 2 tables by years.
 Currently the **RChecks** table contains checks from the years 2018-2020 and the
 **AncientChecks** table contains checks from the years 2016 and 2017.

-The **PocketChecks** table was added in June 2020 to provide a means of entering check data directly into OPID Daily instead of having to wait for checks to be imported from Apricot.
-A pocket check is created when adding a new check to the visit history of an existing client or when adding a new check to an express client.
-Only users in role Interviewer or Back Office can create a pocket check.
-A pocket check is marked as active when it is first created and is marked inactive when a check with the same check number is imported from Apricot.
-Pocket checks enable a seamless transition to operations under OPID Daily alone.
-Once imports from Apricot are no longer performed the checks in the **RChecks** and **AncientChecks** tables will eventually be older than the data retention guidelines.

 There exist checks going back to the year 2013 when a Microsoft Access database was used to manage clients; however, the disposition of checks from these early years was not stored along with the check numbers in the Access database.
 These check numbers were migrated to the Apricot database as